zhangster12/Obsidian-BJJ-Notes/Positions/Headquarters.md

 # Overview
-<u>HQ</u> is a position in which you have 1 leg out and the other leg in and is a very good passing hub.
+<u>HQ</u> is a position in which you have one leg out and one leg in and is a very good passing hub.

 ![HQ](https://preview.redd.it/x8uulmpupql51.png?width=966&format=png&auto=webp&s=5ec60de0ec8335177ee17b02409768c995b385d9)
 # Entry